This photo was taken on the Isle of Lewis, Scotland when meeting my cousins there for the first time.

 Design Science is an interdisciplinary degree program that blends social science and engineering methods to study how people design.
 My dissertation is about coordination activity that occurs during the design of large-scale and complex engineered systems.
 I worked with researchers in the department of Mechanical Engineering, the School of Information, and the division of Integrative Systems and Design at Michigan on several projects and have been part of the teaching staff for two Design Science courses.

 In 2017, I was a summer policy analysis associate at the RAND Corporation.

-I was thrilled to have the opportunity to spend 12 weeks at the RAND Corporation as part of the Graduate Student Summer Associate Program, working within RAND’s Project Air Force in a multidisciplinary research team to visualize the planning processes behind technical training execution in the Air Force.
+I was thrilled to have the opportunity to spend 12 weeks at the RAND Corporation as part of the Graduate Student Summer Associate Program, working with a multidisciplinary research team.

 In 2015, I graduated from the University of Maryland with a degree in Aerospace Engineering, and I graduated from the University of Alabama in Huntsville with a degree in Operations Research.

 My program of study in operations research focused on systems modeling and analysis tools, as well as minor subject areas of systems engineering and statistics.

 At Maryland, my research focus was on dynamic force measurement techniques applicable in a hypersonic wind tunnel.
 I worked jointly with faculty at Maryland and personnel at the Air Force’s Arnold Engineering Development Center (AEDC) as part of the Air Force – UMD Hypersonic Center of Testing Excellence.
 I was also a teaching assistant for two core undergraduate aerospace engineering courses.